Yamil-Serrano/Cosmic-Escape/README.md

 ## Overview

-**Cosmic Escape** is an exciting space-themed game where players control a ship, dodging incoming meteors while racking up points.
+**Cosmic Escape** is an exciting space-themed mini game where players control a ship, dodging incoming meteors while racking up points.
 Built for the ESP8266 microcontroller, this game showcases the power of embedded programming and real-time graphics on a 128x64 LCD display.
 Now with **space-themed background music**!

 ## Features